Ayush04H/bus_scheduler/README.md

 ![Quarkus Logo](./img/quarkus.png)

-* You can now access the application by opening your web browser and navigating to: http://localhost:8080
+* You can now access the application by opening your web browser [Google Chrome Prefered] and navigating to: http://localhost:8080
 * If your application has REST endpoints, you can usually find a list of them or interact with them via a path like http://localhost:8080/q/dev/ (Quarkus Dev UI)
 * if quarkus-resteasy-reactive-qute or similar is included, or directly via their defined paths (e.g., http://localhost:8080/api/data/allstops).